-- We successfully made the case to expand our powers and the Social Housing (Regulation) Bill includes provisions for wider learning orders on individual complaints, putting the Complaint Handling Code on a statutory basis and a duty to monitor compliance against this. - We have reviewed our jurisdiction, investigation, outcomes and remedies guidance, incorporating some of the recommendations from the Levelling Up, Housing and Communities Select Committee Report into the Regulation of Social Housing, and updated our Scheme for the removal of the Designated Persons requirements.
-These are all available on our website. - We have published a Spotlight Report on noise related complaints. - We have published two paragraph 49 reports on landlords, extending the investigation of an individual complaint to look at all complaints investigated over the following six months and providing insights to strengthen learning.
-A further two reports are expected to be published before year-end. - Developed our quarterly Insight Reports so case studies contain examples of where landlords have handled complaints well.
+- We successfully made the case to expand our powers and the Social Housing (Regulation) Bill now includes provisions for wider learning orders on individual complaints, putting the Complaint Handling Code on a statutory basis with a duty to monitor compliance against this, and enabling us to publish best practice and require landlord assessment against it. - We have reviewed our jurisdiction, investigation, outcomes and remedies guidance, incorporating some of the recommendations from the Levelling Up, Housing and Communities Select Committee Report into the Regulation of Social Housing, and updated our Scheme for the removal of the Designated Persons requirements.
+These are all available on our website. - We have published a Spotlight Report on noise related complaints. - We have published four paragraph 49 reports on landlords which look in depth at substantive issues or complaint handling at individual landlords to provide insights to strengthen learning. - Developed our quarterly Insight Reports so case studies contain examples of where landlords have handled complaints well.